cj-mills/pytorch-yolox-object-detection-tutorial-code/README.md

-# pytorch-yolox-object-detection-tutorial-code
+# Training YOLOX Models for Real-Time Object Detection With Pytorch
-This repository contains the training code for my PyTorch YOLOX object detection tutorial.
+This tutorial provides a step-by-step guide on training YOLOX object detection models using PyTorch to create a hand gesture detector.